swforrest/counting_waterholes/README.md

 The counts are recorded and can be analysed or presented later.
 Tools for visualising training and infered detection data are also available.

 Based on a pipeline to detect and count boats and moving boats in the Moreton Bay area, we attapted the pipeline to waterholes.
-The CountingBoats [repository](https://github.com/charlie-turner-314/CountingBoats) was originally designed as a whole pipeline developped to detect boats only.
+The [CountingBoats](https://github.com/charlie-turner-314/CountingBoats) repository was originally designed as a whole pipeline developped to detect boats only.
 For our workflow, we diverged away from the usage of modules and we use notebooks.
-This provides you with more control on what you run and allowing you to order single functions and commands.
+One notebook is dedicated to a specific section of the whole process.
+This provides you with more clarity, control on what you run, and allows you to order single functions or commands.

 ## How